 At the local level, the Climate Change Act 2016 provides for the establishment of County Executive Committee member to coordinate climate affairs (GOK, 2016a).
 County Governments are mandated to integrate and mainstream climate change actions, interventions and duties into County Integrated Development Plans (CIDPs).
 The county governments are responsible for integrating and mainstreaming climate change actions into their County Integrated Development Plans (CIDP), and reporting annually to the County Assemblies on the implementation of climate change.
 County governments are expected to establish climate change units that will oversee the implementation of all climate actions (GOK, 2016a, GOK, 2018c).
-The national public policies establish mechanisms for the setup of state institutions that act on climate change adaptation, the non-state institutions are not specifically established in the policies.
-At the local level, the nonstate institutions' core business is development.
-However, because of the changing climatic conditions and its impact in their areas of operation they have found themselves addressing climate change adaptation issues.
+The national public policies establish mechanisms for the setup of state institutions that act on climate change adaptation, the non-state institutions 'core business is development.
+However, because of the changing climate change adaptation issues.
 Given the foregoing, the question arises on how suitable their structures are for uptake of climate change adaptation.